Forced Resignation Dilemma: How Can My Friend Reclaim His Job After a Hasty Exit?

 M D Mohapatra

-Resignation was forced by the organisation, he has not received the full & final settlement before that he has sought for withdrawal.
+The resignation was forced by the organization, and he has not received the full and final settlement.
+Before that, he had sought for withdrawal.

 rajunn27

-Many of them who are replying is from HR, here the question is does the affected employee stands a chance to get reinstated in the company if goes to court
+Many of those who are replying are from HR.
+Here, the question is: does the affected employee stand a chance to get reinstated in the company if they go to court?

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute